 Existing customers who wish to renew will receive an email notification ~90 days before the contract termination date.
 Upon receipt, you will be asked to validate information for your primary, secondary and billing contacts as well as any third-party agents associated with your account.
 Once your eligibility status is confirmed, a Renewal Agreement will be emailed to you.

-Please note that you must register separately for the Interactive Voice Response (IVR) service and the Enhanced Law Enforcement Platform (ELEP) service.
-Both services require separate registrations.
+Please note that you must register separately for the Interactive Voice Response (IVR) service, the Enhanced Law Enforcement Platform (ELEP) service or the ELEP Clearinghouse.
+All services require separate registrations.

 ELEP provides you with the following information: